uffe/awesome-react-components/readme.md

 # Carousel

-*Display elements in a big view, one at a time.
+<em>Display elements in a big view, one at a time.

 I basically want a slideshow; There are several elements to be shown but only one is shown at a time, in a rotating fashion.

 I'm interessted in carousels that slide between images as well in carousels that slide between react views.

-What libraries can I use to easliy implement such carousel with react?*
+What libraries can I use to easliy implement such carousel with react?</em>

  - [react-slick](https://github.com/akiran/react-slick) - React carousel component.
  - [react-swipeable-views](https://github.com/oliviertassinari/react-swipeable-views) - A React component for swipeable views.